Soviet Cup: Format

+Involvement of the republican cup winners was suspended after the World War II and reintroduced in 1949.
+Those winners continued to qualify for the Soviet Cup until 1955 and starting from 1957 they were rerouted to the Soviet Amateur Cup.
+There is a legend that during that period the competition was nicknamed as the "Cup of Millions".

-Format of competitions was constantly changing.
-Until 1984 the Soviet Cup corresponded to the Soviet Top League calendar "spring"-"fall", however after that it changed to "fall"-"spring" calendar which is now the most popular in Europe.
+Until 1984 the Soviet Cup corresponded to the calendar of the whole Soviet football "spring"-"fall", however after that it changed to "fall"-"spring" calendar which synchronized it with the most of Europe.

 In 1959-1960 the competition was conducted for two years.
 From 1965 to 1968 seasons were overlapping each other.

+Until 1957, in the tournament participated "teams of physical culture" (Soviet "newspeak" (phraseology) for non-professional, amateur teams).
+After 1957 teams of physical culture competed in a separate competition known as the Soviet Amateur Cup.
+Since then, the tournament was restricted to professional clubs (teams of masters) of the All-Union competition (tiers 1 through 3).

+In 1979 to 1982 there was a group stage better teams of which would continue in a traditional single-game elimination format.

 The 1992 Soviet Cup Final took place after the fall of the Soviet Union in the independent Russia.

-All tournaments final were played in a single game in Moscow, but until introduction of penalty kicks as a tie-breaker some finals that ended in tie were replayed.
+All tournaments final were played in a single game in Moscow, but until introduction of penalty kicks in early 1970s as a tiebreaker some finals that ended in tie were replayed.
+Introduction of the penalty shoot-out was adopted for tiebreaker took place in 1972 after such procedure was adopted by FIFA in 1970.

 Until 1955 the tournament finals were played at Central Stadium "Dynamo", after being transferred to Central Stadium of Lenin (today Luzhniki Stadium).